Join us for an adventure in flavor!

 Have it alongside our Loaded Layered Hummus Dip and some pita bread.

-Recipe Tips and Tricks
+Recipe Notes and Tips

-Try these amazing Greek flavors in your own kitchen.
+Try these Greek flavors in your own kitchen.
 You’ll be amazed by how a few humble ingredients can transform your chicken.
 When you try it, let us know how you like it.

 Save or pin this recipe for those busy days.
 And be sure to subscribe to GypsyPlate, we’re always cooking up new easy recipes for you!